Gyekye/Gyekye/README.md

 ### 😄 Hello there, I'm Pinamamg
 > What I Do

-If it is about crafting highly **accessible & unique web experiences**, then I can do it !. 🫀
+If it is about crafting highly **accessible and unique web experiences**, then I can do it !. 🫀
 <br>

 <p align="left">